 VAT No: 661883311

 Credit is subject to status and affordability.
-Britelite Windows Limited, Britelite House, Bircholt Road, Maidstone Kent, ME15 9XY with FCA Register No. 729532 is a credit broker and is authorised and regulated by the Financial Conduct Authority.
+Britelite Windows Limited Britelite House, Bircholt Road, Maidstone Kent, ME15 9XY FCA Register no. 729532 is a credit broker, not the lender and is authorised and regulated by the Financial Conduct Authority.
 Credit is provided by a panel of lenders with whom we have a commercial relationship (so we cannot provide independent advice).
-We may receive a commission from the lenders
+We may receive a commission from the lenders.